How to fix a "not a valid Win32 application" error

-If the file or program you're attempting to run is corrupt or missing, Windows will be unable to execute the file properly and sometimes generate this error message.
+If the file or program you're attempting to run is corrupt or missing, Windows cannot execute the file properly and sometimes generate the error message above.

-If you downloaded this file and verified it is complete and compatible with your version of Windows, delete the file and try downloading and running it again.
+If you downloaded a file and verified it is complete and compatible, delete it and try downloading it again.
 It's possible during the download that the file became corrupted.

-Finally, if the second download does not work, try downloading the file from a different webpage.
-It is possible that the person or company maintaining the website mistakenly uploaded a corrupt version of the file you're attempting download.
+If the second download does not work, try downloading the file from a different web page.
+The person or company maintaining the website may have mistakenly uploaded a corrupt version of the file you are attempting to download.

 Installing a program from a CD or other disk

 If you're attempting to install a program and are getting this error, verify that the CD is clean.
-If the CD is dirty or bad, you could get this error during the install or after the program has been installed because it was not copied properly onto the computer.
+A dirty or bad CD (compact disc) can cause the error before or during installation because it was not copied properly to the computer.

 Running a program from the computer

 If you're running the program from a shortcut on the computer, verify that the program is still on the computer.
-In some cases if the program is no longer installed on the computer you may get this error.
+Sometimes, if the program is no longer installed on the computer, you may get this error.

-If the hard drive is corrupted or bad it can also cause working programs to fail either because not all the data can be read from the hard drive or because the program has become corrupted while on the drive.
-Run scandisk and defrag on the hard drive to check for any potential errors.
+If a hard drive is corrupted or bad, it can also cause functional programs that are stored to fail.
+The reason this happens is because not all the data can be read from the hard drive, or its programs have become corrupted.
+Users may run ScanDisk and defrag on the hard drive to check for any potential errors.

-Make sure the program or file you're attempting to run does not contain the same name as the long file name directory it is contained in.
-For example, executing a file named "program" in the "program files" directory can cause errors in some versions of Windows.
+Make sure the program or file you're attempting to run does not contain the same name as the long file name directory containing the file.
+For example, executing a file named "program" in the "Program Files" directory can cause errors in some versions of Windows.

-Additionally, if you're attempting to install a program and after the install the program does not work, you may also want to try installing the program in a different directory.
+Additionally, if after installing a program it does not work, you may want to try installing it in a different directory.

 Any file can be changed or renamed to be a .exe file.
 If you're downloading the file, make sure the file is supposed to be a .exe file and that it's not being changed.
-If you're attempting to create a .exe, file make sure you're compiling the file for Windows and never just rename a file to a .exe file.
+If you're attempting to create a .exe file, make sure you're compiling the file for Windows and never rename a file to a .exe file.
 For example, renaming a .bat file to a .exe file will not make the file an executable file.
-For a file to become an executable file it needs to either be compiled or converted through a software program designed to convert the file.
+For a file to become an executable, it needs to either be compiled or converted using a program.

-If you're trying to run a program that is not designed for your version of Windows you may get this error.
-Although many older programs designed to work in older versions of Windows will work with new versions of Windows, unfortunately, not all programs will work.
+If you're trying to run a program that is not designed for your version of Windows, you may get this error.
+Although many older programs designed to work in older versions of Windows work with new versions of Windows, unfortunately, not all programs work.

-- If the program is designed for a 64-bit version of Windows and you're running it in a 32-bit version of Windows, it will not work and generate this error.
+- A program designed for a 64-bit version of Windows cannot run in a 32-bit version of Windows.
+Trying to run the program can generate this error.

-File is a virus, worm, or other malware file
+The file is a virus, worm, or another malware file

-This error can be generated by a file that is a virus, worm, Trojan, or other malware file.
-Often, this will be caused because the virus scanner installed in the computer will not allow the file to be installed or run.
-Try scanning the file to verify it is not a virus or infected.
+This error can be generated by a file that is a virus, worm, trojan, or another malware file.
+Often, this is caused because the virus scanner installed in the computer does not allow the file to be installed or run.
+Try scanning the file to verify it is not a virus or infected with a virus.

-If the file has been checked and is clean, it is still possible that the virus protection program or another program installed on the computer is causing issues during the install or execution of the program.
-Boot the computer into Safe Mode and try running the program; booting the computer into Safe Mode will make sure nothing is running in the background that could be causing this issue.
+If the file passes a virus scan, it may be that other software is conflicting with the program.
+Try booting the computer into Safe Mode and then running the program again.
+Booting the computer into Safe Mode makes sure nothing is running in the background that could be causing this issue.